Conchoraptor: Discovery

 When first discovered in the Red Beds of Hermiin Tsav of the Early Maastrichtian Nemegt Formation by a Polish-Mongolian expedition in 1971, scientists believed that Conchoraptor was a juvenile Oviraptor and that the animal's missing crest would have begun to grow when the animal reached sexual maturity.
-Further study of multiple skeletons showed that Conchoraptor belonged in a new genus.
-The hands of Conchoraptor were a major reason that scientists decided to split it off from Oviraptor.
+Further study of multiple skeletons showed that Conchoraptor belonged to a new genus.
+The hands of Conchoraptor were a major reason scientists decided to split it off from Oviraptor.
 Anatomically the hands seemed to be an evolutionary intermediate between those of Ajancingenia and Oviraptor, making it obvious that this animal was not a member of a known species.

 The type species of this new genus, Conchoraptor gracilis, was described and named by Barsbold, in 1986.
 The generic name is derived from Greek konkhè, "mussel", and Latin raptor, "plunderer".
 This name reflects Barsbold's hypothesis that oviraptorids, rather than preying primarily upon eggs as had been traditionally thought, may have been specialized to feed on mollusks.
 The specific name means "gracile" in Latin.
 The holotype is MPC-D 100/20, a partial skull.
-Later about two dozen specimens were formally referred to the species.
+Numerous specimens were formally referred to the species later, including some recovered from the Barun Goyot Formation.